 (3) The FERC Uniform System of Accounts, incorporated by reference at 170 IAC 4-2-1.1 and 170 IAC 5-2-3.

 (c) "Allowance for funds used during construction" or "AFUDC" has the meaning set forth in 170 IAC 4-6-1(b).

+(d) “Base period” means the most recent twelve (12) month period of actual data available with the ending date that mirrors the utility’s hybrid or forward-looking test period ending date.

-(d) "Case-in-chief" means the filing by a utility with the commission of the information required:
+(e) "Case-in-chief" means the filing by a utility with the commission of the information required:

+in IC 8-1-2-42.7(b) and

 under section 6 of this rule.

-(e) "Commission" means the Indiana utility regulatory commission.
+(f) "Commission" means the Indiana utility regulatory commission.

-(f) "Construction work in progress" or "CWIP" has the meaning set forth in 170 IAC 4-6-1(e).
+(g) "Construction work in progress" or "CWIP" has the meaning set forth in 170 IAC 4-6-1(e).

-(g) "Cutoff" or "cutoff date" means a specific date on which a value is determined for purposes of a proceeding under this rule.
+(h) "Cutoff" or "cutoff date" means a specific date on which a value is determined for purposes of a proceeding under this rule.

-(h) "Demand side management" or "DSM" has the meaning set forth in 170 IAC 4-8-1(e).
+(i) "Demand side management" or "DSM" has the meaning set forth in 170 IAC 4-8-1(e).

-(i) "Electing utility" means a utility that elects to file a case for a general rate change in accordance with this rule. (j) "FERC" means the Federal Energy Regulatory Commission.
+(j) "Electing utility" means a utility that elects to file a case for a general rate change in accordance with this ruleunder IC 8-1-2-42.7.
+An electing utility may be:

+an investor-owned;

+a municipal;

+a not-for-profit; or

+a cooperatively-owned

+electing utiliy.

+(k) "FERC" means the Federal Energy Regulatory Commission.

-(k) "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as adopted by FERC and adopted by reference by the commission for Indiana utilities.
+(l) "FERC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as adopted by FERC and adopted by reference by the commission for Indiana utilities.

+(m) “Forward-looking test period” means a twelve (12) month period that:

+(1) is the basis of projected data, and

+(2) begins not later than twenty-four (24) months after the date on which the electing utility petitions the commission for a change in its basic rates and charges.

+(n) “Historical test period” means a twelve (12) month period that ends not more than two hundred seventy (270) days before the date on which the electing utility petitions the commission for a change to its basic rates and charges.

+(o) “Hybrid test period” means a period of at least twelve (12) consecutive months of combined historical and projected data.

+(p) “Linking period” means the period of time between the last date of the base period to the first date of a forward-looking test period.

-(l) “Major project” means a project that is estimated to cost:
+(q) “Major project” means a project that is estimated to cost:

-more than one percent (1%) of a utility's proposed rate base under section 9(a)(1) of this rule
+more than one percent (1%) of aan electing utility's proposed rate base under section 9(a)(1) of this ruleplant in service, or

+$250,000,

+whichever is less.

-(m) "NARUC" means the National Association of Regulatory Utility Commissioners.
+(r) "NARUC" means the National Association of Regulatory Utility Commissioners.

-(n) "NARUC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as developed by NARUC and adopted by reference by the commission for Indiana utilities.
+(s) "NARUC Uniform System of Accounts" means the rules and regulations governing the classification of accounts applicable to a utility as developed by NARUC and adopted by reference by the commission for Indiana utilities.

-(o) "OUCC" means the Indiana office of utility consumer counselor.
+(t) "OUCC" means the Indiana office of utility consumer counselor.

-(p) "Parent corporation" means a corporation that owns or controls more than fifty percent (50%) of the voting stock of an electing utility.
+(u) "Parent corporation" means a corporation that owns or controls more than fifty percent (50%) of the voting stock of an electing utility.

-(q) "Presiding officer" means one (1) or more persons assigned by the commission to preside over a case and shall include the following:
+(v) "Presiding officer" means one (1) or more persons assigned by the commission to preside over a case and shall include the following:

 (1) One (1) or more administrative law judges.